-Born in Kentucky in 1818, Mary Todd spent her childhood in the lap of luxury and privilege.
-Then, in 1842, her life changed when she married an up-and-coming lawyer by the name of Abraham Lincoln.
-The Lincolns then moved to Washington in 1860 after Abraham's historic presidential win.
-But life in Washington was difficult, and Mary Todd Lincoln often faced challenges as First Lady thanks in no small part to the Civil War and the premature death of her children.
-In fact, Mary Todd Lincoln’s siblings, many of whom were confirmed Confederates, did no favors for her reputation in the nation's hostile capital.
+Born in Kentucky in 1818, Mary Todd spent her childhood in the lap of luxury and privilege, although not very happily.
+At the age of 6, she suffered her first major loss with the passing of her mother.
+Thereafter, she had to live with a stepmother who was not at all fond of her stepchildren.
+In 1842, her life changed when she married an up-and-coming lawyer by the name of Abraham Lincoln.
+The Lincolns moved to Washington, DC, in 1860 after Abraham's historic presidential win.
+But life in Washington was challenging, and Mary Todd Lincoln often faced challenges as first lady thanks in no small part to the Civil War and the premature death of her children.
+In addition, Mary Todd Lincoln’s siblings, many of whom were confirmed Confederates, did no favors for her reputation in the nation's hostile capital.

 In 1865, her life changed again when her husband was murdered at Ford’s Theater.
 What did Mary Todd do after Abraham’s assassination?
 Tragedy and heartache continued to follow her, even in widowhood.
-Sad Mary Todd Lincoln trivia reveals a woman who had been ridiculed and dismissed, both in her lifetime and in the history books.
+Mary Todd Lincoln trivia reveals a woman who has been ridiculed and perhaps misunderstood, both in her lifetime and in the history books.

 She Was Holding Her Husband's Hand When He Was Shot

-People Thought She Went Crazy After Her Husband's Death
+People Thought She Went Insane After Her Husband's Death

-Three Of Her Four Sons Died Before She Did
+Three Of Her Four Sons Passed Before She Did

 She Was Committed To An Asylum By Her Own Son

 Following the assassination of her husband in April 1865, Mary Todd became increasingly depressed and agitated.
-It got to the point where Robert, her only surviving son, actually conspired to have her committed her to an asylum outside of Chicago in 1875.
-To do so, he had to prove her presumed insanity in a court of law, which he did successfully.
-Mary Todd Lincoln was committed to Bellevue Sanitarium in Batavia, Ill, ultimately orchestrating her own release from the institution a few months later and retiring to France.
+It got to the point that Robert, her only surviving son, had her committed to an asylum outside of Chicago in 1875.